 Combined Business Communications

 Your employees who serve the clients on call repeatedly need to confer with colleagues internally in order to provide a quick-fix solution to their queries or troubleshoot a complex technical issue.
 Often, they come across the need to share collaterals or documents internally or with the clients.
 With integrated telephony, all these business communications are combined and improved.
 Sharing frequently used files, searching through the resource library quickly, passing calls and queries across the team, everything becomes seamless.
-Resultantly, customer on the other end of the call does not have to wait any longer to get things sorted.
+Resultantly, the customer on the other end of the call does not have to wait any longer to get things sorted.

 Customers Get Unified Support and Sales Services

 More often than not, serving customers as a unit becomes the challenging part.
 If working with disparate phones, the teammates can find it difficult to route the client to the member.
-With an integrated telephony system, everyone in the team gets access to customer data, resources and solutions to frequent technical issues.
+With an integrated telephony system, everyone in the team gets access to customer data, resources, and solutions to frequent technical issues.

-With everything available on fingertip, team members can take speedy actions.
+With everything available on a fingertip, team members can take speedy actions.
 On the customer end, this appears to be a collectively working united team.

 Centralized Activities and Resources

 No manual searching for a particular file and then sending it to the client.
 The abundance of resources can be pooled to be accessed by everyone.
-Thus, right resources can be fetched and shared with team or client right away.
+Thus, the right resources can be fetched and shared with the team or client right away.